stated-tech/Grants-Program/applications/root.md

 ## Future Plans

 Once we've deployed preferendums with proxies, we're planning to use Root's pallets to enhance treasury mechanisms and eventually develop our logic on several parachains as a standardized governance process.
+We would most likely use parathreads to deploy our logic seemlessly while remaining a **common good experiment**.

 As a Network Public, Root's goal is to become a sovereign network focused on delivering Public Services related to governance and acting as a laboratory for the DotSama ecosystem.
 We're thus planning to develop several types of preferendums and treasury mechanisms to act as a GaaS network (Governance as a Service).